 Promoting peaceful coexistence

 We promote peaceful coexistence between caste groups and between religious groups.
-We establish and facilitate local peace committees, which have proven to be instrumental in maintaining peace and transforming conflict at local level.
+We establish and facilitate local peace committees, which have proven to be instrumental in maintaining peace and transforming conflict at the local level.
 Through these committees, trained women, youth and students are able to recognise and prevent conflicts.

 We promote peacebuilding education in schools, conduct research on appropriate peacebuilding methods, and we facilitate dialogue within and between communities to foster peace.
-We collaborate with community and religious leaders to organize exchange visits between religious, ethnic and caste groups.
+We collaborate with community and religious leaders to organise exchange visits between religious, ethnic and caste groups.
 Through such visits, participants representing different gender, caste and religious backgrounds get to know one another, their backgrounds, their stories, which leads to reduced prejudices.
 In addition, we also train local government officials on a constructive way to respond to conflicts and how to prevent conflicts from occurring in their localities.

-Justice in the face of atrocities.
+Justice in the face of atrocities

 While we explore possibilities of reducing existing tensions, we respond to the serious injustices faced by Dalits, Adivasi and religious minorities.
 We train both male and female community leaders to provide basic legal aid to victims of sexual violence, land grabbing and ill-treatment at the hands of the higher castes, government officials and the police.
 We also support marginalised groups in legal claims for their entitlements.